 A Quality Account is a report to the public from providers of NHS healthcare services about the quality and standard of services they provide.
 Every acute NHS trust is required by the Government to publish a Quality Account annually.
 They are an important way for trusts to show improvements in the services they deliver to local communities and stakeholders.
 The quality of the services is measured by looking at patient safety, the effectiveness of treatments that patients receive and patient feedback about the care provided.
-Due to the impact of COVID-19, in this year's Quality Accounts, the routine external auditor assurance has been suspended.
+The usual assurance review carried by the external auditor is not required this year; this is due to the impact of the COVID-19 pandemic, and follows a decision by government.